 - Failure to warn: Marketing defects refer to instances that involve the improper labeling of products, insufficient instructions, failure to warn consumers about a potential danger or negligent misrepresentation of a product’s uses and safety.

-Who Can Be Held Liable in Products Liability Lawsuits?
+Who Can Be Held Liable in Product Liability Lawsuits?

 Determining accountability in a products liability lawsuit is complicated and requires the skill and knowledge of an experienced attorney.
 Several parties are involved in the process of delivering a typical product into the hands of consumers, including: